omenlog/sequelize-fn/README.md

 - `options`: Options object used as argument in sequelize constructor you can consult the full sequelize [documentation](https://sequelize.org/v5/class/lib/sequelize.js~Sequelize.html#instance-constructor-constructor)

-- lazy: Boolean flag to indicate the lazy behavior of the function, using a lazy behavior the call to `seqFn` not return a sequelize instance, but a function that when executed is that the instance is created
+- `lazy`: Boolean flag to indicate the lazy behavior of the function, using a lazy behavior the call to `seqFn` not return a sequelize instance, but a function that when executed is that the instance is created

 ## Executing hook function before return sequelize instance